7 Excel Spreadsheet Problems and How to Solve Them

-Perhaps you need something more sophisticated—formulas for calculations or macro programming to automate data collection and processing.
+Perhaps you need something more sophisticated, such as formulas for calculations or macro programming to automate data collection and processing.

 Unfortunately, the ease with which you can start working in Excel or a rival spreadsheet program is also one of its biggest problems.
-What begins as a small project in Excel grows into something massive, at which point you could also be facing speed and stability issues, or even a development problem you can’t solve.
+What begins as a small project in Excel grows into something massive, at which point you could also face speed and stability issues or even a development problem you can’t solve.

-With big data management tasks come significant challenges, such as organization, implementation, classification of files, database management, user collaboration, and more.
+Furthermore, big data management tasks often present significant challenges, such as organization, implementation, classification of files, database management, user collaboration, and more.
 All it takes to break the structure of a database is placing data in the wrong area, typing data inconsistently, or even having two people working on the same sheet.
 Several things can go wrong, causing time delays and possible data loss.
-With that in mind, here are seven critical Excel problems and how to prevent or overcome them.

-When Excel systems grow organically, you quickly run into a problem where only one user can open a workbook at any particular time.
-The second person trying to open the file gets told that it’s already open and can cancel, wait, or view a read-only version.
-Excel’s promise to let you know when the other person exits the workbook is a gamble since it doesn’t check the status that often, and indeed it might never enlighten you.
+When Excel systems grow organically, you quickly run into problems where one user opens a workbook at any particular time, and a second person gets told that it’s already open.
+The second user can cancel, wait, or view a read-only version.
+Excel’s promise to let you know when the other person exits the workbook is a gamble since it doesn’t check the status that often, and it may never enlighten you.
 Even if it does, someone else might log in and open the file before you.

 When Excel systems grow organically, you run into the problem that only one user can open a workbook at any one time.

-There are workarounds for some restrictions.
-For others, it’s a matter of changing the workbook’s structure, rather than using a workbook that has already set up—but they can get in the way.
-As a result, it can be impossible to use a shared workbook in the same way you might use an ordinary, single-user workbook.
+There are workarounds for some online Excel restrictions.
+For others, it’s a matter of changing the workbook’s structure rather than using a workbook already set up—but this scenario often gets in the way.
+As a result, it is impossible to use a shared workbook in the same way you might use an ordinary, single-user workbook.

 Splitting your data across multiple workbooks can provide a workaround to the problem of multi-user editing.
-But these workbooks will likely need to have links between them so that values entered in one can get used in another.
+Still, they will likely need to have links between them so that values entered in one gets used in another.
 Links between workbooks are also useful for keeping separate data in separate files, rather than having individual sheets in one workbook.

 Annoyingly, these links are another source of frustration and instability.
-They can be absolute, including the full path to the source workbook, or relative, including only the difference between the source and destination paths.
-Although this sounds sensible, Excel employs arcane rules to decide when to use each type of link and when to change them.
+They become absolute, including the full path to the source workbook, or relative, including the difference between the source and destination paths.
+Although this sounds sensible, Excel employs arcane rules to decide when to use each type of link and change them.

 This data chaining is logical, but it increases the likelihood that information is either incorrect or that you’ll try to open a workbook that someone else is already editing.